Introduction

 Raw material procurement is a critical area, as the materials needed for the production of machinery and construction vehicles come from various parts of the world.
 This means that the Group indirectly maintains business relationships with suppliers operating in countries with different environmental standards and working conditions.
 The selection of direct suppliers and the monitoring of compliance with sustainability criteria are therefore of increasing importance to ensure that raw material extraction and delivery do not have negative social or environmental impacts, as forced labour, child labour, or inadequate safety standards could occur, especially in high-risk regions.
 These risks are addressed through regular supplier audits, certification requirements, and long-term partnerships based on clear sustainability criteria.

 Within the UK, local procurement is carried out as defined at Group level.
 All decisions on whether to work with a UK based supplier are preceded by an appraisal of the suppliers with respect to their performance on factors like the environment, working conditions, and the protection of human rights.
-Local suppliers are made aware of Wacker Neuson UK's Modern Slavery Statement and of the Group Supplier Code of Conduct.
-Suppliers are audited as an ongoing process to identify those organisations which are required to produce their own modern slavery statement and copies of these are obtained where appropriate.
-For suppliers that fall below the threshold requiring a modern slavery statement, they are issued with a declaration to confirm their commitment to combat modern slavery within their own business and supply chains.
+Local suppliers are made aware of Wacker Neu son UK's Modern Slavery Statement and of the Group Supplier Code of Conduct.
+The purchasing team within the UK are working on a UK Supplier Code of Conduct which is expected to be implemented with UK supplies during 2026 as well as embarking on supply chain mapping for our key suppliers and products to highlight any potential areas of risk.

 Training

-The HR Officer in the UK and members of the spare parts procurement team have attended a series of online briefings and workshops provided by the Supply Chain Sustainability School (SCSC) focussing specifically on modern slavery within the construction industry.
-The HR Officer also attended a Conference organised by the SCSC entitled 'Built Environment Against Slavery: Insights, Actions and Collaboration'.
+The HR Officer in the UK and members of the spare parts procurement team have attended a series of online briefings and workshops provided by the Supply Chain Sustainability School (SCSC) focussing specifically on modern slavery within the construction industry and supply chain mapping to identify areas of risk.

 A briefing document has been issued to all staff within the UK to raise awareness and ensure a better understanding of the issue.
 This includes information on the appropriate action to take if they encounter anything that raises concerns.